 Employee Development Method #2 – Job Shadowing

-Apart from training, another well-established method is job shadowing.
-It’s one of the leading on the job training methods among residents and medical students posted in hospitals and that should speak for its learning benefits.
+Apart from effective training of employees, another well-established method is job shadowing.
+It’s one of the leading organizational development and on the job training methods among residents and medical students posted in hospitals and that should speak for its learning benefits.
 Observing professionals doing their job can provide fruitful in terms of acquisition of best practices and working schemes.
 We also expand our network and can initiate collaborations.
 It’s also a great opportunity to explore potential career opportunities within the company ranks.

 Employee Development Method #3 – Mentoring